One Year Later: The Agentic CLI Revolution Revisited

 What actually happened: Developers still code first, then use AI for:

-- Refactoring (huge win)
+- Refactoring (works well)

-- Test generation (massive win)
+- Test generation (works very well)

 - Code review (surprisingly nuanced)